HallidayInc/UnitySDK/README.md

 ### Notes on Walkthrough

+- To build the walkthrough, add the Walkthrough script to your game object and run the game (HallidayClient script will automatically be added as it's a dependency)
 - Before running the walkthrough, specify the player ids wherever `INSERT_PLAYER_ID` is specified
 - The walkthrough will open 2 login screens (one login for Player 1, then logout, then another login for Player 2)
 - After you get the player wallets, send MATIC, Aave (or another ERC20 token), and NFTs to the wallet so you can test the transfer functions or your custom calls